NosytLabs/startupvault/replit.md

 # StartupVault - Verified Startup Database & Cloning Platform

 ## Project Overview
 StartupVault is a comprehensive platform for discovering, analyzing, and cloning verified startup business models.
-It provides real revenue data from TrustMRR, AI-powered cloneability scoring, and actionable insights for entrepreneurs.
+It provides real revenue data from TrustMRR, AI-powered cloneability scoring, website scanning, and AI-powered build documentation generation for rapid SaaS cloning.

 **Live URL**: Running on port 5000
-**Tech Stack**: Next.js 14, TypeScript, Tailwind CSS, PostgreSQL-ready **Status**: MVP Complete - Phases 1-2 Done, Phase 3-4 Deployed
+**Tech Stack**: Next.js 14, TypeScript, Tailwind CSS, Puppeteer, PostgreSQL-ready **Status**: Complete - All Phases Done (1-4) + Advanced Features

+## How It Works: The Complete Cloning Flow

+1. **Discover** → Browse 25+ verified startups with real MRR data
+2. **Analyze** → Get cloneability score (0-100) based on 5 key factors
+3. **Scan** → Use Puppeteer to scan the startup's website for tech/features
+4. **Download Docs** → Generate PRD, MVP checklist, task list, AI prompts
+5. **Build** → Paste Cursor prompt into your IDE and let AI build the app
+6. **Reference** → Use task list and PRD to stay on track during development
+7. **Deploy** → Follow build instructions to ship your clone

 ## Current Features